OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 ## 3. Child chain parameter configuration

-The child chain configuration can be performed last, after the chain has been initialized and the token bridge deployed.
+The child chain configuration can be performed after the chain has been initialized and the token bridge has been deployed.
 Child chains' parameters are configurable via setter functions in the [`ArbOwner precompile`](https://github.com/OffchainLabs/nitro-contracts/blob/main/src/precompiles/ArbOwner.sol).
 Additionally, there are various getter functions in the `ArbOwner precompile` that you can use to read the current configuration.

 Below, we explain several methods in the `ArbOwner precompile` that you can use to configure the parameters or read their current state.